algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Technical_Specification.md

 - **Game Logic:** Algorithms governing Pac-Man's behavior, ghost movement, scoring, and level progression will be refined to accommodate the new features.

-- **NASM and DOSBox:** The development will utilize NASM for low-level programming, and the game will run in a DOS environment using DOSBox, providing a nostalgic yet compatible platform.
+- **NASM[#NASM](#1000) and DOSBox:** The development will utilize NASM for low-level programming, and the game will run in a DOS environment using DOSBox, providing a nostalgic yet compatible platform.

 The scope also includes: